 It’s much easier to see the transformation when you zoom out a bit.
 To better illustrate my point, I want to look at four core foundations of marketing and how the internet has transformed how we reach and engage with our market.

 Marketing Mission: Then vs Now

 Traditionally, marketing agencies and departments represented the company.
-Their focus was finding new customers and getting the company's products and services in front of as many people as possible.
+Their focus was finding new customers and getting the company’s products and services in front of as many people as possible.
 The company called the shots and dictated the approach.
 Today, marketing agencies and departments are customer-focused.
 The user drives and dictates the approach.
-Pushing product at prospects is less effective and can result in a negative brand image.
+Pushing products at prospects is less effective and can result in a negative brand image.
 The goal now is to be found by your customers instead of actively prospecting.

 This new idea of “being found” can be traced straight back to search engines.
 When a consumer has a question, the first place they go is to a search engine.
 All companies, big and small, have seen the power of search.
 This year alone it is estimated that companies will spend 65 billion dollars on SEO.
-In today’s internet driven market it is essential for your company to have a strong search presence for targeted terms as well as for your brand.
+In today’s internet-driven market, it is essential for your company to have a strong search presence for targeted terms as well as for your brand.

 Customer Intelligence: Then vs Now

 Traditionally, marketing has been focused on the masses.
-This is where we get the term, “mass marketing” from.
+This is where we get the term “mass marketing” from.
 The idea is simple, get your message to as many people as possible and hope something will stick.
 There is another term for this approach, “spray and pray.”
 When the customer has few options in the market, this approach works.
 But in a more competitive market, this approach is costly and delivers poor results.

 The internet has opened the door to one-on-one marketing, or personalized marketing.
 Instead of trying to reach everyone with the same message, personalized marketing focuses on individual users.
 Technology allows us to customize the experience to better match each user’s interaction with our brand.
 This helps builds trust and gives the prospect the right information at the right time.
 It’s a win-win across the board.